-The Cuirass is a piece of armour that covers the torso and consists of a chest plate and a back piece.
-It’s formed of a single or multiple pieces of metal or other rigid material which covers the torso.
+The Cuirass is a piece of armor covering the torso and consists of a chest plate and a back piece.
+It’s formed of single or multiple pieces of metal or other rigid material that covers the torso.

-Originally a thick leather garment covering the body from neck to waist, Middle-Ages cuirasses usually stopped somewhere around the midriff or bellybutton in order to allow a proper range of movement to the wearer.
+Originally a thick leather garment covering the body from neck to waist, Middle-Ages cuirasses usually stopped somewhere around the midriff or bellybutton to allow a proper movement range to the wearer.

 During the 14th Century, cuirasses became more popular due to chainmail being phased out among the nobles.
-The Black Prince’s effigy in Canterbury Cathedral, dated 1376, displays a cuirass covered by a royalty-emblazoned jupon.
+In Canterbury Cathedral, the Black Prince’s effigy, dated 1376, displays a cuirass covered by a royalty-emblazoned jupon.